ThaBeanBoy/Front-End-Mentor-Time-Tracking-Dashboard/README.md

 }
 ```

-`import { timeFrames, activeTimeFrame } from '../timeFramesStore';` - activeTimeFrame stores the current value/state. in order to get it's value, we place the store inside the useStore method.
+`import { timeFrames, activeTimeFrame } from '../timeFramesStore';` - activeTimeFrame stores the current value/state. in order to get its value, we place the store inside the useStore method.
 I remember while reading the docs, it said that you have to prefix the variable name with `$`.
 This is how we end up with `const $active = useStore(activeTimeFrame);`.

-in order to update the state, we use the `.set(/* new state */)` method
+in order to update the state, we use the `.set(/* new state */)` method.

 ### Continued development